rrosenblum/huzzah/README.md

 end
 ```
+NOTE: You should namespace your page-objects based on the name of your apps directory.
+For example, if you have an app named _goggle_, you should namespace it _module Google_ as in the example above.

 # Page Methods

-The **Huzzah::Page** class provides a _let_ method that provides a simple, yet flexible,
+The **Huzzah::Page** class provides a #let method that provides a simple, yet flexible,
 interface for defining methods that interact with the DOM.
-The _let_ method takes two
+The #let method takes two
-arguments: a name and a block of Watir-WebDriver code.
-The first argument is used to
+arguments: a name and a block of Watir-WebDriver code (this syntax should be familiar to those using
-dynamically define a method with that name that will execute the code provided in the block.
+RSpec).
+The first argument is used to dynamically define a method with that name that will execute the
+code provided in the block.

 Usage examples: